How to avoid Methamphetamine addiction

 Recovery from methamphetamine addiction isn’t only about quitting the use of this drug.
 Sobriety involves getting clean and avoiding all other addictive substances.
 For that reason, it’s important to stay away from all substances, especially stimulants, that you don’t want to use anymore.

-How to stop doing meth this way?
 Doing so is easier said than done, but it’s an important step toward successful recovery and relapse prevention.
 To keep away from things you don’t want to use, it’s important to make wise choices on a daily basis.
-To start, a person with methamphetamine addiction should also avoid alcohol and places where alcohol is served.
+To start, a person with methamphetamine addiction needs to avoid alcohol and places where alcohol is served.

 Always seek alcohol-free places and events.
 The same applies to other drugs, including marijuana.
-Also, strive to choose activities that don’t revolve around drinking or drug use.
+Strive to choose activities that don’t revolve around drinking or drug use.
 Redefine what fun means to you.
 It’s possible to have a great time without having to use meth or other drugs.

 9. Make a life plan for yourself